kedom1337/peview/README.md

 - Taking a zero-copy approach.
 Everything is a reference to the original data
 - Parsing on demand.
 Basic parsing is done at the beginning, the rest is opt-in
 - Not focusing on endianness.
 The parsed buffer is assumed to be in LE
-- Strong validation of native structures
+- Strongly validating native structures according to the [official specification](https://learn.microsoft.com/en-us/windows/win32/debug/pe-format)
+- Having no external dependencies on top of being a `no-std` library

 ## Usage